-Pol Pott is one of those interesting political figures that forever changed the landscape of Cambodia.
+Pol Pott is one of those interesting political figures who forever changed Cambodia’s landscape.
 He was one of the biggest villains of his time.
-I have been to Cambodia and seen first hand the destruction and killing fields from the Pot Pot era.
+I have been to Cambodia and seen firsthand the destruction and killing fields from the Pot Pot era.

 Pol Pot is short for the French word Politique Potentielle; Pol Pot was used as an alias by the brutal Khmer Rouge leader who killed many Cambodians between 1975 to 1978.
 Pol Pot’s real name was Salot Sar; because Pol Pot used an alias, many of his own family members had no idea he was the infamous Khmer Rouge leader.

-Here are 10 interesting Facts About Pol Pot, Why He Has the Name Pol Pot and Some Other Information.
+10 interesting Facts About Pol Pot, Why He Has the Name Pol Pot

 1 – Pol Pot Is Short for Politique Potentielle

 The name Pol Pot is short for the French word “Politique Potentielle” or Potential Politics.
-This is an interesting choice of an alias for a man who wanted to kick all foreigners and educated people out of Cambodia.
-It is ironic that he would take on a French name.
+This is an interesting alias for a man who wanted to kick all foreigners and educated people out of Cambodia; ironic he would take on a French name.

-It is rumored that the Chinese gave him the name Pol Pot, but we are not really sure if that was the case.
-We do know that he is known more by the alias Pol Pot than the name he was born with.
+It is rumored that the Chinese gave him the name Pol Pot, but we are not sure if that was the case.
+We know that he is known more by the alias Pol Pot than by the name he was born with.

 2 – Pol Pot’s Real Name is Salot Sar